-When the rear brake is applied, an arrow (3), attached to the rear brake arm (4), moves toward a reference mark (2) on the rear brake panel (1).
+When the rear brake is applied, an arrow (3) attached to the rear brake arm (4) moves toward a reference mark (2) on the rear brake panel (1).

 If the arrow aligns with the reference mark on full application of the rear brake, the brake shoes must be replaced.
+See your authorized Honda dealer for this service.